 If you are travelling early in the morning, you might be lucky enough to catch a glimpse of a hot air balloon from Ballooning Canterbury drifting across the sky.
 Plan ahead to experience this incredible balloon flight, they book out fast!

-Further up the road in Springfield, stop off for an exhilarating jet boat ride with the team at Alpine Jet.
-This is not your regular jet boat, sure they do the spins, but their journey is through the stunning Waimakariri Gorge and there are some fascinating stops along the ride.
+Further up the road in Springfield, stop off for an exhilarating jet boat ride with the team at Alpine Jet Thrills.
+This is not your regular jet boat, sure they do the spins, but the journey is through the stunning Waimakariri Gorge.

-The highway continues on up Porters Pass.
-The road can have snow on occasion in the winter, it pays to check ahead just in case.
-It’s well worth the trip to see the unusual limestone rock formations at Castle Hill.
-Scenes from The Chronicles of Narnia: The Lion, the Witch and the Wardrobe were filmed in this area and the free, easy walking track to the rocks provides a perfect place to stop for a bathroom break and to stretch your legs.
+The highway continues to Porters Pass.
+In winter, the road can be closed due to snow, so check ahead just in case.
+It’s well worth the trip to see the limestone rock formations at Kura Tawhiti/Castle Hill.
+Scenes from The Chronicles of Narnia: The Lion, the Witch and the Wardrobe were filmed in this area and the free, easy walking track to the rocks.